Flexible Physical Camouflage Generation Based on a Differential Approach: Introduction

 \section{Introduction}

-Previous research has validated the vulnerability of the neural network.
-Especially in the work of computer vision\cite{li2023few,zou2023object}, natural language processing\cite{li2021graph}, and deep reinforcement learning\cite{LI2023103259,LI2022108965}.
-While most of them conduct the attack in the digital space, tasks e.g., facial recognition\cite{zolfi2022adversarial,xiao2021improving}, image classification\cite{naseer2021improving,mahmood2021robustness}, etc., by crafting specially designed perturbation, adversarial patches, etc. Though the patch can be printed out to deploy the physical attack, environmental factors such as view angle, light, hue, etc., deeply affect the attack.
+\IEEEPARstart{P}{revious} research has confirmed the vulnerability of neural networks, particularly in computer vision \cite{li2023few,zou2023object}, natural language processing\cite{li2021graph}, and deep reinforcement learning\cite{LI2023103259,LI2022108965}.
+Most of the work involves attacks in the digital space, such as disrupting facial recognition\cite{zolfi2022adversarial,xiao2021improving}, image classification tasks\cite{naseer2021improving,mahmood2021robustness}, etc., through carefully designed perturbations, adversarial patches.
+Though the patch can be printed out to deploy the physical attack, environmental factors such as view angle, light, hue, etc., deeply affect the attack.
 Therefore, it is more difficult to conduct an adversarial attack on the model in the physical world as the complex physical constraints (camera pose, etc.).